Rainbow plaque: History

 In April 2024, Southwark Liberal Democrat councillor Victor Chamberlain proposed a rainbow plaque be unveiled on Blackfriars Road to commemorate James Pratt and John Smith, who in 1835 were the last men executed for sodomy in England.

 In July 2024, a property developer proposed that a rainbow plaque be added to the 81 Endell Street site of The Caravan Club, a gay and lesbian-friendly club in the 1930s, today offices known as The Sail Loft.

+On 26 June 2026, a rainbow plaque was unveiled at Victoria Mansions, Vauxhall - a block of flats where entertainer and TV presenter Paul O'Grady lived between 1985 and 1995.
+It was the seventh plaque erected in London by the London LGBT Forums Network.

 Pink plaques

 Predating rainbow plaques, pink triangle plaque memorials have memorialised gay people killed in the Holocaust and victims of anti-gay violence.
 In the UK, the idea of pink plaques to more generally commemorate and celebrate LGBT heritage was promoted in a 1986 book, The Pink Plaque Guide to London, written by Michael Elliman and Frederick Roll and published by Gay Men's Press.
 Pink plaques were also discussed in Brighton in 2006, and a mobile phone app was later (2020) created to guide users to Brighton pink plaque locations.

 Pink plaques have been unveiled in some UK locations to celebrate LGBT heritage.
 For example, the first pink plaque in Nottingham was unveiled at the New Foresters, a popular gay bar on St Ann's Street, on 17 September 2021.
 On 19 September 2021, a pink plaque commemorating Mary Wollstonecraft was due to be unveiled in Islington, London, near to a girls’ school she established in 1784, with plaques at other Islington locations to follow.